 -

-Good Hygiene Practises.
-Maintaining good hygiene practices is a first line of defense to prevent mite infestations.
+Good Hygiene Practices.
 Regular grooming sessions and a watchful eye on your dog's skin and ears can catch early signs of trouble.
-Periodically cleaning your dog's bedding and living areas significantly reduces the chance of mites making themselves at home, keeping your dog's space clean and cozy.
+Periodically cleaning your dog's bedding and living areas significantly reduces the chance of mites making themselves at home.

 -

-Environmental control is a game-changer.
-Regularly vacuuming, especially in areas your dog frequents, helps eliminate any lurking mites.
+Keeping a Clean Home: Regularly vacuuming helps eliminate any lurking mites.
 Washing your dog's bedding regularly in hot water and employing pet-safe cleaning solutions for your home creates an inhospitable environment for mites.

 -